dawarich-app/site/docs/tutorials/ios-app/shortcuts-automation.md

+---
+sidebar_position: 1
+---

-# 📱 Automating Tracking with Shortcuts
+# 📱 Tracking with Shortcuts

 Dawarich iOS app supports automation using the Shortcuts app by exposing the following actions: